-The University has a responsibility to close out completed sponsored projects in compliance with Federal regulations, sponsor policy, and award terms and conditions.
-University policy on sponsored project closeout applies to all awards regardless of the funding source.
+It is the responsibility of the University to close out completed sponsored projects in compliance with Federal regulations, sponsor policy, and award terms and conditions.
+The University policy1 on sponsored project closeout applies to all awards regardless of the funding source.

-Uniform Guidance requires that final financial, progress, technical, and other reports be submitted within 90 calendar days after the project end date.
+Uniform Guidance2 requires that final financial, progress, technical, and other reports be submitted within 120 calendar days after the project end date.
 If sponsor policy or specific award terms and conditions prescribe otherwise, such policy or terms and conditions shall prevail.